Šternberk: History

 The first written mention of Šternberk is from 1269, when the Šternberk Castle appeared in a deed of King Ottokar II of Bohemia.
 The castle was founded between 1253 and 1269.
 The town of Šternberk was first mentioned in 1296, in a deed of the Šternberk's owner, Albert of Šternberk.
 Although it was referred to as a town, it did not become a full-fledged town until the turn of the 14th and 15th centuries.

-Albert of Šternberk colonized the town with German colonist, which led to an ethnically mixed population.
-The lords of Šternberk gradually expanded the dominion.
-The town developed mainly during the rule of Albert II of Šternberk, who had built the town walls and founded the Augustinian monastery in 1371.
-After the death of Petr of Šternberk in 1397, the Šternberk dominion was inherited by lords of Kravaře.
+Albert of Šternberk colonised the town with German colonist, which led to an ethnically mixed population.
+The Lords of Šternberk gradually expanded the estate.
+The town developed mainly during the rule of Albert II of Šternberk, who had built the town walls and founded the local Augustinian monastery in 1371.
+After the death of Petr of Šternberk in 1397, the Šternberk estate was inherited by the Lords of Kravaře.

-The lords of Kravaře further improved the town.
+The Lords of Kravaře further improved the town.
 During the Hussite Wars in 1430, the town was conquered by the Hussites.
-After the death of the last male member of the lords of Kravaře, Šternberk further changed its owners, which were the families of Kostka of Postupice (1466–1480) and Berka of Dubá (1480–1570), Dukes of Münsterberg (1570–1647), and House of Württemberg (1647–1693).
+After the death of the last male member of the Lords of Kravaře, Šternberk further changed its owners, which were the families of Kostka of Postupice (1466–1480), Berka of Dubá (1480–1570), Dukes of Münsterberg (1570–1647), and House of Württemberg (1647–1693).

 In 1633–1634, Šternberk was devastated by a plague epidemic.
 In the 1640s, during the Thirty Years' War, the town was conquered and looted several times by the Swedish army.
 After the war, the population was predominantly German.
-In 1693, Šternberk was acquired by the House of Liechtenstein, which owned it until 1945.
+In 1693, Šternberk was acquired by the Liechtenstein family, who owned it until 1945.
 New development did not occur until the second half of the 18th century.
 The town began to grow economically thanks to weaving.

 Until 1918, Šternberk was part of Austria-Hungary, head of the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.

-In 1938, after the Munich Agreement, it was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
+In 1938, after the Munich Agreement, the town was annexed by Nazi Germany and administered as a part of the Reichsgau Sudetenland.
 The German-speaking population was expelled in 1945–1946 according to the Beneš decrees and replaced by Czech settlers.

+Economy

+The largest industrial company with headquarters in Šternberk is Keestrack CZ, a manufacturer of mobile sorting and crushing equipment with more than 500 employees.
+Other notable employer is the Psychiatric Hospital Šternberk, also with more than 500 employees.

 Transport

-The I/46 road from Olomouc to Opava passes through the town.
+The I/46 road from Olomouc to Opava runs through the town.

 Šternberk is located on the railway line Šumperk–Vyškov.

 Sport

-Šternberk is known for racing track called Ecce Homo on which the eponymous hillclimbing car race is held annually.
+Šternberk is known for racing track called Ecce Homo, on which the eponymous hillclimbing car race is held annually.
 The first race was held here in 1905 and the tradition of regular Ecce Homo race began in 1921.